chaotic-aur/packages/README.md

 This tool is distributed as Docker containers and consists of a pair of manager and builder instances.

 - Manager: `registry.gitlab.com/garuda-linux/tools/chaotic-manager/manager`
-  - Manages builds by adding them to the schedule
+  - Manages builds by adding them to the schedule, used e.g. in the schedule step of CI pipelines
   - Provides log management and the live-updating logs
+  - Manages any existing builds by spinning up build containers, picking from the available BullMQ builder / database queues
+  - Picks up already built package archives from the landing zone (builder containers push finished build archives here) to add them to the database of the target repository
 - Builder: `registry.gitlab.com/garuda-linux/tools/chaotic-manager/builder`
   - This one contains the actual logic behind package builds ( seen [here](https://gitlab.com/garuda-linux/tools/chaotic-manager/-/tree/main/builder-container?ref_type=heads)) known from infra 3.0 like `interfere.sh`, `database.sh` etc.
-  - Picks packages to build from the Redis instance managed by the manager instance

-The manager is used by GitLab CI in the `schedule-package` job, scheduling packages by adding them to the build queue.
+  - This one is used by an executing manager instance to run the build processes with.
+It runs jobs present in the builder BullMQ queue.
-The builder can be used by any machine capable of running the container.
-It will pick available jobs from our central Redis instance.

 An example of a valid config can be found in the [Garuda Linux infrastructure repository](https://gitlab.com/garuda-linux/infra-nix/-/blob/main/docker-compose/chaotic-v4/docker-compose.yml?ref_type=heads#L38).
+The following variables can be set in Docker environment:

 - `DATABASE_HOST`: database address published to the outside world
 - `DATABASE_PORT`: the port behind packages can be deployed to